Purim - march

 The queen learned of the impending massacre and, together with her counselor, called all the Jews together, and they prayed and fasted for three days.
 By a fluke, the king learned of the vizier’s scheming and ordered him hanged on the gallows he was preparing to execute Mordechai.
 The king later signed a corresponding decree, according to which the Jews received their rights and freedoms and could defend themselves in case of attack by ill-wishers.

-• Purim also marks the end of Lent, so on this day you can have fun and delicious food, calling for the festive tables of all family and friends.
+• Purim also marks the end of Lent, so on this day you can have fun and enjoy delicious food, inviting all family and friends to the festive tables.

 Spread the word on social media.
 Ask other users if they have participated in Purim Day.